Diagram showing progression from single Claude agent to coordinated AI agent teams with specialized roles

 ## Updated: 2026-01-27

-For ongoing content operations, schedule agents to run automatically rather than triggering them manually each time.
+For ongoing content operations, schedule agents to run automatically.

-If using squads-cli, add a schedule directly to agent frontmatter:
+If using squads-cli, add schedule to agent frontmatter:

 ---